redhat-nfvpe/vdpa-deployment/README.md

 Once the above data is in the POD, a library has been written with a C and a GO API that abstracts out where to look and how to process all data passed in.
 This code is in https://github.com/openshift/app-netutil.

+There are two container workloads that are being used that leverage the `app-netutil`:
+* `dpdk-app-centos`
+* Scylla Docker Image

+### dpdk-app-centos
-The ‘dpdk-app-centos’ container image includes this library and uses the information gathered to call `l3fwd` DPDK sample application with the dynamic data provided.
+The `dpdk-app-centos` container image includes the `app-netutil` library and uses the information gathered to call one of the DPDK sample application with the dynamic data provided.
+Currently, `dpdk-app-centos` supports the following DPDK sample application:
+* `l2fwd`
+* `l3fwd` (default)
+* `testpmd`

+Which DPDK sample application is run is controlled by an environmental variable (DPDK_SAMPLE_APP) set in the pod spec.
+If not set, the image defaults to using `l3fwd`, which is what is discussed below.

 The files needed to build the container are also in the ‘app-netutil’ repo.
 Download the repo: